 First, measuring fasting serum lipid molecules can help one ascertain a mouse’s overall lipid profile.
 Mice should be fasted, because many lipid species rise after meals, and the extent of the increase is strongly affected by the composition of the diet.
 Many lipid molecules, including total cholesterol, triglyceride, and non-esterified fatty acid (NEFA), can be measured using a commercial kit and a plate reader that can read absorbance.

 Second, an oral intralipid tolerance test evaluates lipid-handling capability as a net effect of absorption and metabolism.
-An orally administered intralipid will cause a spike in circulating triglyceride levels (1–2 hours), after which they eventually return to basal levels (6–8 hours).
+An orally administered intralipid causes a spike in circulating triglyceride levels (1–2 hours), after which the serum triglyceride levels return to basal levels (4-6 hours).
 This assay offers information about how well a mouse can handle the exogenous lipids.
 Heart, liver, and brown adipose tissue are active consumers of triglycerides, whereas white adipose tissue stores it as an energy reserve.
 Changes in these functions will lead to differences in the test results.

 Lastly, promoting lipolysis to mobilize stored lipids is considered a possible strategy for weight loss.
-The β3-adrenergic receptor signaling pathway in the adipose tissue plays an important role in adipocyte lipolysis, and human genetics have identified a loss-of-function polymorphism Trp64Arg correlated with obesity6.
+The β3-adrenergic receptor signaling pathway in the adipose tissue plays an important role in adipocyte lipolysis, and human genetics have identified a loss-of-function polymorphism Trp64Arg in β3-adrenergic receptor correlated with obesity6.
 CL 316,243, a specific and potent β3-adrenergic receptor agonist, stimulates adipose tissue lipolysis and the release of glycerol.
 Evaluation of a mouse’s response to CL 316,243 can provide valuable information on the development, improvement, and understanding of the efficacy of the compound.

 Collectively, these tests can be used as an initial screen for changes in the lipid metabolic state of mice.
 They are chosen for the accessibility of the instruments and reagents.
 With the results derived from these assays, researchers can form an overall picture of the metabolic fitness of their animals and decide on more sophisticated and targeted approaches.